Medically reviewed by Drugs.com. Last updated on July 2, 2021.

 Primary brain tumors originate in the brain itself or in tissues close to it, such as in the brain-covering membranes (meninges), cranial nerves, pituitary gland or pineal gland.

-Primary brain tumors begin when normal cells acquire errors (mutations) in their DNA.
-These mutations allow cells to grow and divide at increased rates and to continue living when healthy cells would die.
+Primary brain tumors begin when normal cells develop changes (mutations) in their DNA.
+A cell's DNA contains the instructions that tell a cell what to do.
+The mutations tell the cells to grow and divide rapidly and to continue living when healthy cells would die.
 The result is a mass of abnormal cells, which forms a tumor.

 In adults, primary brain tumors are much less common than are secondary brain tumors, in which cancer begins elsewhere and spreads to the brain.